 The selling price was 1.1121.
-The price should not necessary bump right into the pip.
+The price should not necessarily bump right into the pip.
 It is good enough when the price bounces in the narrow limits (give or take three pips).
 When you see that people have been selling from the same point for several days, that is they don’t let the price go higher, it is a good sign to enter into the selling transaction.
-It is a sign that the trend has slowed down at least and the retracement will definitely occur.
+It is a sign that the trend has slowed down at least and the retracement will occur.

-It’s all because you need a lot of assets and resources to keep the price below the certain level and sell from this level.
+It’s all because you need a lot of assets and resources to keep the price below a certain level and sell from this level.
 Which means that there is a strong player on the market.

 In case of a prolonged strong trend, you should wait until the price bounces from the price level at least twice and then you may enter into the transaction.
-It would be best to enter into the transaction nearby this level.
+It would be best to enter into the transaction near this level.
 And of course, you should enter using the pending order.